kuerbis/Term-Choose-p6/README.md

 For the usage of `SpaceBar`, `Ctrl-SpaceBar`, `Return` and the `q`-key see [#choose](#choose), [#choose-multi](#choose-multi) and [#pause](#pause).

 With *mouse* enabled (and if supported by the terminal) use the the left mouse key instead the `Return` key and the right mouse key instead of the `SpaceBar` key.
-Instead of `PageUp` and `PageDown` it can be used the mouse wheel (if supported).
+Instead of `PageUp` and `PageDown` it can be used the mouse wheel if the extended mouse mode is enabled.
+Setting the environment variable `PERL6_NCURSES_LIB` to `libncursesw.so.6` enbables the extended mouse mode.

 CONSTRUCTOR
 ===========